AncutaIoan/job/becoming_competitive_when_joining_a_new_company.md

 Over time, I aim to collaborate with these people on small, well-scoped projects.
 If they work with me, ideally they’ll vouch for me later.
 This opens up new opportunities to work on the most valuable and interesting problems in the company.

-Sometimes it’s as simple as a shared interest.
-At one job, I uploaded a custom emoji from a wizard’s favorite anime.
-Months later, using it in a chat led to conversations, which led to collaboration—and eventually, friendship and major joint initiatives.

 Relationships matter on the business side too—from PMs to SVPs.
 But these are built through authenticity and can't be templated.
 This part is left as an exercise to the reader.

 ## Outcomes